 The Convention on Biological Diversity (Biodiversity Convention, CBD) was adopted at the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro in 1992.
-The Convention now has a total of 193 Parties.
-It was ratified by Switzerland in 1994.
+The Convention now has a total of 196 Parties.
+It was ratified by Switzerland on 21 November 1994.

 In April 2002, the Parties to the CBD undertook to reduce the rate of biodiversity loss significantly by 2010.
-Unfortunately, the agreed target of significantly reducing the current rate of biodiversity loss by 2010 was not attained.
-The global Strategic Plan for Biodiversity 2011-2020 and new biodiversity goals, the 20 Aichi Biodiversity Targets, for the decade to 2020, known as the Aichi Biodiversity Targets, were defined at the Conference of the Parties in Nagoya in October 2010.
+Unfortunately, the target agreed for 2010 was not attained.
+The global Strategic Plan for Biodiversity 2011–2020 and new biodiversity goals for the decade to 2020, known as the Aichi Biodiversity Targets, were defined at the Conference of the Parties in Nagoya in October 2010.
 The measures to be attained under the strategic plan and goals include the elimination of counterproductive incentives, the improved interconnection of protected areas and the sustainable use of areas with an economic function.

-To ensure the long-term conservation of biodiversity, on behalf of the Federal Council, the Department of Environment, Transport, Energy and Communications (DETEC) developed a national biodiversity strategy.
-It was passed by the Federal Council on 25 April 2012.
-The associated action plan should be completed by the end of 2017.
-It will define concrete measures for the ten strategic goals so that the conservation of biodiversity in Switzerland can be guaranteed in the long term.
+To ensure the long-term conservation of biodiversity, the Department of Environment, Transport, Energy and Communications (DETEC) developed a national biodiversity strategy, which was approved by the Federal Council on 25 April 2012.
+The associated action plan was likewise approved on 6 September 2017; this sets out concrete measures for the ten strategic goals to conserve biodiversity in Switzerland long term.

 2. Cartagena Protocol on Biosafety

 The Nagoya-Kuala Lumpur Supplementary Protocol was passed in Nagoya in 2010 as a supplement to the Cartagena Protocol on Biosafety.
 The supplementary protocol specifies international rules and processes in relation to liability and redress in the event of damage caused to biodiversity by genetically modified organisms (GMOs).
-Switzerland ratified the supplementary protocol on 27 October 2014.
-The supplementary protocol is still in effect, but its provisions are harmonised with the applicable Swiss Gene Technology Act (GTA SR 814.91).
+It was ratified by Switzerland on 27 October 2014 and came into effect on 5 March 2018; its provisions are harmonised with the applicable Swiss Gene Technology Act (GTA SR 814.91).

 3. Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (Access and Benefit-Sharing, ABS)

-The Nagoya Protocol, which was negotiated within the framework of the Biodiversity Convention (CBD), regulates the access to genetic resources and the fair and equitable sharing of benefits arising from their utilisation (Access and Benefit-Sharing, ABS).
-Hence the Nagoya Protocol serves the implementation of the third objective of the Convention on Biological Diversity and contributes to the conservation of biodiversity and the sustainable use of its components.
+The Nagoya Protocol, which was negotiated within the framework of the Convention on Biological Diversity (CBD), regulates access to genetic resources and the fair and equitable sharing of benefits arising from their utilisation (Access and Benefit-Sharing, ABS).
+It is a tool in implementing the third objective of the Convention on Biological Diversity and contributes to the conservation of biodiversity and the sustainable use of its components.
 There is often an interrelationship between the traditional knowledge of indigenous and local communities and genetic resources.
-That is why the Nagoya Protocol also has provisions concerning access and benefit-sharing when such knowledge is used.
+That is why the Nagoya Protocol also contains provisions concerning access and benefit-sharing when such knowledge is used.

 4. Ramsar Convention on Wetlands

 The Convention on Wetlands of International Importance especially Waterfowl Habitat was concluded in Ramsar, Iran, in 1971.
-Therefore, it is one of the oldest international agreements on the protection of nature.
-The Ramsar Convention came into force in 1976 in Switzerland.
+This makes it one of the oldest international agreements on the protection of nature.
+The Ramsar Convention came into force in Switzerland in 1976.
 The secretariat for the Ramsar Convention is located in Gland (canton of Vaud).